Biden and McCarthy Clash Ahead of White House Debt Ceiling Meeting - NewsBreak

 Related

-Biden Says U.S. Will “Take Care” of Chinese Spy Balloon; AP Reports Plan to Shoot It Down
+Biden Says U.S. Will “Take Care” of Chinese Balloon; AP Reports Plan to Shoot It Down

 President Joe Biden said Saturday that his administration would “take care” of the Chinese spy balloon that has been hovering over the U.S. in the past few days, when asked by a reporter as he deplaned Air Force One.
 “We’re going to take care of it,” Biden said,...